BCS-Heart Research UK Fellowship opportunities

 BCS-Heart Research UK fellowships offer clinical top-up training and opportunities to gain new clinical skills or experience, for a broad spectrum of the NHS workforce practicing in the cardiovascular arena.

-Applications for the BCS-Heart Research UK fellowship schemes are open until midnight on Friday 31 October 2025.
+Applications for the BCS-Heart Research UK fellowship schemes are now closed.

 About the BCS-Heart Research UK Fellowships